4 years (MPhys)

 - Particle Physics

 Physics at Oxford is challenging and mathematical with a strong emphasis on fundamental concepts such as optics and relativity.
 There are two undergraduate courses, an MPhys and the BA.
 All applicants apply for the four-year MPhys in the first instance.
 The fourth-year MPhys option courses bring you to the threshold of current research, and can lead to subject specialism.
 The department is equipped with state-of-the-art lecture facilities and teaching laboratories.
 Tutorials give students direct and regular access to physicists actively involved in research and provide an opportunity to explore scientific ideas with experts in the field.

 Project work/international opportunities

-In the first year, time is equally divided between mathematics and physics, with about ten lectures and two tutorials plus one day a week working on experimental physics in the practical laboratories a week.
+In the first year your time will be equally divided between mathematics and physics, with about ten lectures and two tutorials a week, plus one day a week working on experimental physics in the practical laboratories.
 In the second and third years the core and mainstream physics topics are covered in tutorials and small group classes.
 Practical work is also done during the year.
-In the fourth year you take two major options and the MPhys project.
+In the fourth year you will take two major options and the MPhys project.

-Final University examinations, Part A (BA and MPhys): Three written papers; short option paper; laboratory work
+Final University examinations, Part A (BA and MPhys): three written papers; short option paper; laboratory work; individual presentation

 Project and two option courses:

 Exams are taken in June at the end of each year of the courses.
 Most written papers are of 2.5 or 3 hours duration.
-Short options are shared across years 1–3 and are examined by a 1.5 hour paper; the titles shown are illustrative and may change from year to year of the course.
+Short options are shared across Years 1–3 and are examined by a 1.5 hour paper; the titles shown are illustrative and may change from year to year of the course.
 More information about current options is available on the Physics website.